qwyjibojones/o2-pushbutton/omar/openshift/README-tar.md

     -   The following Environment Variables must be set on whatever machine is running the `deploy-app.py` script
         -   OPENSHIFT_USERNAME - Username for logging into the OpenShift cluster
         -   OPENSHIFT_PASSWORD - Password for logging into the OpenShift cluster
-        -   DOCKER_REGISTRY_PASSWORD - Password for the docker registry specified in your deployConfig.yml

 ### Usage